aerospike/aerospike-client-java/test/README.md

 Run a specific test:

-    # TestQueryPredExp is the test class name and queryPredicate2 is the test method.
+    # TestQueryFilterExp is the test class name and queryNot is the test method.
-    ./run_tests -Dtest=TestQueryPredExp#queryPredicate2
+    ./run_tests -Dtest=TestQueryFilterExp#queryNot

 TLS Examples: